 Along the way, you will pass through several small villages, including Monjo and Jorsale, and cross several suspension bridges over the Dudh Koshi River.
 The trail also offers stunning views of the surrounding mountains, including Thamserku and Kusum Kanguru.

-After a few more hours of trekking, we finally reach the village of Tengboche.
+After a few more hours of trekking, we finally reached the village of Tengboche.
 Nestled in a valley surrounded by towering peaks, Tengboche is home to one of the most important Buddhist monasteries in the region.

-As we near Dingboche, the landscape will become more barren and rocky, and the air will become thinner due to the high altitude.
+As we near Dingboche, the landscape will become more barren and rocky, and the air thinner due to the high altitude.
 After a few hours of trekking, we will finally reach Dingboche, where we will spend the night in a local teahouse.

 We will spend the day exploring the small village of Dingboche and taking short hikes to help our bodies adjust to the thin air.
-We may also visit the nearby nunnery or visit the local bakery for some fresh-baked goods.
+We may also visit the nearby nunnery or the local bakery for fresh-baked goods.

 As we gain altitude, the landscape will become more barren and rocky, with small shrubs and grasses dotting the landscape.
 The trek will be challenging at times, with steep ascents and rocky terrain to navigate, but the views and sense of accomplishment will make it worth it.